Michael Baldwin (The Young and the Restless)

 Michael Baldwin is a fictional character from the CBS soap opera The Young and the Restless.
-The role is portrayed by Christian LeBlanc, originally from November 26, 1991 to July 7, 1993, and again since April 25, 1997.
+The role is portrayed by Christian LeBlanc, originally from November 26, 1991, to July 7, 1993, and again since April 25, 1997.
 Michael has had relationships with Christine Blair (Lauralee Bell), and has had marriages to Hilary Lancaster and Lauren Fenmore (Tracey E. Bregman), with whom he has a son, Fenmore Baldwin (Max Ehrich).

 Casting and creation

-Christian LeBlanc has portrayed the role of Michael since 1991.
-He departed in 1993, and has been appearing regularly again since April 1997.
-During a 2011 interview LeBlanc said everyday "you have this incredible challenge, which, as an actor, that’s what I find, that’s what keeps it interesting.
+Christian LeBlanc first appeared as Michael on November 26, 1991.
+He departed in 1993, and has been appearing regularly again since April 25, 1997.
+During a 2011 interview LeBlanc said everyday "you have this incredible challenge, which, as an actor, that's what I find, that’s what keeps it interesting.
 Michael Baldwin is not me.
-Every day I have to say ‘This is a character I created,’ and I have to find him again every day and commit every day, 12 months a year."
+Every day I have to say 'This is a character I created,' and I have to find him again every day and commit every day, 12 months a year."
 In April 2005, the character of Michael briefly crossed over to another CBS soap opera, As the World Turns.
 He served as Keith Morrissey's (Kin Shriner) attorney.

-LeBlanc has won Daytime Emmy Awards for his portrayal of the role in 2005, 2007, and 2009; all for Outstanding Lead Actor in a Drama Series.